mozuma/mozuma/docs/index.md

 # Introduction

-MLModule is a library containing a collection of machine learning models with standardised interface to run inference, train and manage model state files.
+MoZuma is a library containing a collection of machine learning models with standardised interface to run inference, train and manage model state files.

 It provides high-level abstractions called [runners](references/runners.md)